Jesuschamorro54/CCI/README.md

 # How does it work?
 You need to run the file ``main_app.py`` to run.

-The project runs connecting to a local database named `cci`
+The project runs connecting to a local database named `cci`.